 Again, it’s the same as usual — Drip wins out on ease of use and accessibility, while Infusionsoft is the tool you’ll want to choose if you need power, versatility and overall performance.

-Other Features: Infusionsoft Includes a CRM, Affiliate Management & More
+Other Features: Keap Includes a CRM, Affiliate Management & More

-Winner: Infusionsoft, which includes a huge range of features that would otherwise require a monthly subscription fee.
+Winner: Keap (Infusionsoft), which includes a huge range of features that would otherwise require a monthly subscription fee.

 While Drip is designed purely for email marketing automation, Infusionsoft has a huge range of extra features that make it great as an all-in-one business marketing platform.

 In addition to email marketing and marketing automation, Infusionsoft includes tools for sales automation and affiliate management.
 There’s even a built-in CRM, letting you keep track of your subscribers and sales leads as they move along the funnel.